-Where Was Hillary Clinton in Her 20s?
-Where 9 Famous Women Were at Age 23
+Where 9 Famous Women Were At Age 23

 I’ve never been terribly fond of my birthday.
 There is something about the reality of growing up, the actual change in time, that scares me a little.
 It’s not being a grown-up I’m afraid of; it’s the act of growing up — all the twists and turns, ups and downs — I fear.